colinnewell/jenkins-queue-health/README.md

 ## Current ideas

+I'm not sure that these will all pan out, but these are applications I can think of that would benefit from being able to analyse Jenkins build results.

 * Make it easier to spot the failure in a massive console log.
 Have lots of log can be useful for spotting the problem ultimately, but you have to wade through a lot initially just to figure out what failed.